 Zipline Through the Tongass National Forest

-If you are looking for something a bit more fast-paced and adventurous, then the Alaska Zipline Adventures in the Eagle Crest Ski area should be on your list of the Top Things to Do in Juneau, Alaska on a cruise.
-Located in the heart of the Tongass National Forest, the Alaskan landscape is your backdrop as you scream your way through 7 zip lines of various lengths and altitudes, including 10 platforms and a suspension bridge.
+If you are looking for something a bit more fast-paced and adventurous, then an Alaska Zipline Adventure through the Tongass National Forest should be on the top of your list of Things to Do in Juneau, Alaska on a cruise.
+Located on Douglas Island, across the Gastineau Channel from Juneau, you will be surrounded in rainforest and mountain views.
+The Alaskan landscape will be your backdrop as you scream your way through 7 zip lines of various lengths and altitudes under the supervision of an expert guide.

 Along your one of a kind journey through the Alaskan wilderness, you will have amazing panoramic mountain views, be provided with facts about the local flora and fauna, and even get to view salmon spawning streams.
-No experience is necessary as you will be led by trained guides, and they offer a no hands braking system so you can sit back and enjoy the ride.
 At the end of your adventure, you will have some time to relax at the lodge, browse the gift shop, or sip a local Alaskan brew before heading back to Downtown.
 Or, you can even try your hand at axe-throwing…who wouldn’t want to embrace their inner lumberjack while in Alaska?

 Visit Gold Creek